The School of Education is not accepting or admitting new students into the Urban Education Certificate program for the academic year 2025-2026.

 Program Requirements

 The program offers three tracks depending on the student’s focus: pedagogy, partnerships, or policy.
 Students in each track take the same three core courses.
 Each track also includes two specialized courses.
 Finally, students take one research course.
 [Note: This course counts towards the core coursework in the Master of Science (MS) in Education with a concentration in Educational Studies (Individualized Interdisciplinary Program of Study option) for students seeking to apply Urban Education certificate towards the MS degree program.]
-Courses are offered at the Baltimore Homewood campus only.
+Courses are generally offered online, although sections may be offered at the Baltimore Homewood campus if there is sufficient demand.
 Students can begin the program in any semester.

 Program Plan